simongravelle/how-to-lammps/PEG-H2O/PEG-H2O.rst

 -------------------------------

 The initial structure of the PEG molecule is extremely out-of equilibrium, with all the atom placed in the same plane.
+An energy minimisation is required, followed by a short NVT equilibration.

 .. image:: files/singlePEG/singlePEG.webp
      :width: 600